Gigaspaces/xap-docs/site/content/xap121/elastic-processing-unit-example.markdown

 # Restart XAP 4

-Again, you will see that the existing primaries and backup instances are rebalanced over all for servers:
+Again, you will see that the existing primaries and backup instances are rebalanced over all four servers:

 ![image](/attachment_files/epu/example10.png)